Grench6/ISL/README.md

 ```
 This is the same script as the one shown before, except for one thing: the special semicolon char ( ***;*** ) at the end of the click function.
 The semicolon represents a **deadlock**, which means **the execution of the code will not proceed until the condition of the function is met**.
 In the case of this script, the code will not proceed until the imgbtn can be found on the screen by the program, and once it is found the program will click it and exit the deadlock (continuing the execution of the script as normally).

-When the deadlock is found the program will enter an infinite loop, taking multiple instrucions at certain rate (which will be explained in the next example) searching for the resouce.
+When a deadlock is found the program will enter an infinite loop, taking multiple screenshots at certain rate (which will be explained in the next example) searching for the resource.
 This simple concept can be very useful when you want the script to wait for a certain picture to appear on screen.

-Note: Deadlocks can only be used with the following functions: ***contains(resouce); not_contains(resource); click(resouce);***

 ---
 ```Python